voytas75/GPTprompts/README.md

     Here are some static details regarding the environment and requirements:
       1. PowerShell Version: I’m using PowerShell version `[7.1 | 5]`
       2. Operating System: The script will be executed on Windows Server 2019.
-      3. Execution Policy: The execution policy is currently set to “RemoteSigned”.
-      4. Code should utilize available .NET classes in PowerShell.
+      3. Code should utilize available .NET classes in PowerShell.
-      5. Code should use best practise and verified.
+      4. Code should use best practise and verified.
-      6. Constraints or Limitations: The script will be run within a restricted environment, so access to external resources might be limited.
-It should also handle any errors gracefully and log them to a file.
+      5. Constraints or Limitations: It should also handle any errors gracefully and log them to a file.
-      7. Desired Output Format: The output should be in CSV format to easily import it into Excel or other tools for further analysis.
+      6. Desired Output Format: The output should be in host and also as CSV format as out file.

     Please let me know if you need any further information or clarification.
 Thank you for your assistance!
     ```